mpdf/mpdf.github.io/real-life-examples/year-book.md

 modification_time: 2015-08-05T12:00:25+00:00
 ---

 This script was written to create a YearBook, where each entry must fit on a quarter page.
-See the <a href="files/docs/example_yearbook.pdf">result</a>.

 {% highlight php %}
 <?php